Hormonal Birth Control

 For the last two decades in urban areas of the northeast, populations of frogs have been found with limb and reproductive deformities.
 For example, male frogs have testes that contain eggs and other intersex abnormalities.
 Professor of ecology at Yale, David Skelly, shares his concern, "this phenomena may have troubling implications not only for amphibians, but for other vertebrates, including humans."
 You can read more about the studied link between hormonal birth control and populations of deformed frogs here.

-A common question for many women has now become “do the pros of hormonal birth control outweigh the cons?”
-That is up to each individual woman to decide for herself based on her needs and with concise understanding of all the options available.
+A common question for many female has now become “do the pros of hormonal birth control outweigh the cons?”
+That is up to each individual female to decide for herself based on her needs and with concise understanding of all the options available.
 The good news is that there are a variety of options that are effective, hormone free, and eco-friendly.

 Non Hormonal Birth Control

 Non hormonal birth control refers to the products that do not contain synthetic hormones and work by putting a barrier between the sperm and egg .
 This includes, but is not limited to, products such as the male condom, female condom, cervical cap, diaphragm, vaginal spermicides, and copper IUD (the Fertility Awareness Method is also non hormonal, see below).
 Non hormonal birth control methods are currently not as popular as hormonal birth control options and therefore carry negative stigma.
 It’s commonly assumed that the reason non hormonal products are not as popular is because they are not effective.
 Actually, these products have effectiveness rates comparable to hormonal contraceptives.
-You can read more about the effectiveness rates of non hormonal birth control options from my colleague, Hannah Ransom, here.
-Non hormonal birth control is a benefit to a woman's reproductive system, but the question remains: are all non-hormonal birth control methods eco-friendly?
+Non hormonal birth control is a benefit to a female's reproductive system, but the question remains: are all non-hormonal birth control methods eco-friendly?